tarekmahmoudsamy/qp2qp/README.md

 *one finger moves the screen to draw on a larger area than the smartphone screen *two fingers controls the virtual pen to start drawing

-virtual pen,screen movement , zooming and many modifications are developed by qp2qp team and sketching tool is a modified version of mrdoob harmony
+virtual pen,screen movement , zooming and many modifications are developed by tarek mahmoud samy and sketching tool is a modified version of mrdoob harmony